trantorLiu/suggestgrid-ruby/API.md

 ### Get All Types
 > `get_all_types()`

-Get all type names in an array named types.
+Returns all type names in an array named types.

 ```ruby